flyrobot27/CMPUT404-assignment-css-hell/README.md

  * There might be some color inaccuracies, because my monitor isn't the most color accurate.
 Which means the colors might not be as right.
  * For Part II:
     - Jessica Hope, Samuel Chuff and any company names mentioned in this assignment are PURELY FICTIONAL.
-    - A Better Tomorrow (tm) is simply a random name I thought of for a sketchy, shady investment bank / shell company.
+    - A Better Tomorrow (tm) is simply a random name I thought for a random company.
     - IT IS PURELY COINCIDENCE IF SUCH NAME OR COMPANY DO EXISTS.

 References